Building matrices with prescribed size and number of invertible submatrices: Existence of -matrices with corank at most

-If $k=2$, let the first column of $M$ have the first $s$ entries $1$'s, the second column have the first $s$ entries nonzero, and the rest be all $0$'s.
+If $k=2$, let the first $s$ entries in the first column of $M$ be all $1$'s, the first $s$ entries in the second column be nonzero, and the rest of the entries be all $0$'s.
 Furthermore, assume that there are $a_i$ $i$'s in the second column, $1\leq i\leq s$, where $a_1+a_2+\dotsb+a_s=s$.
 Then the number of invertible square submatrices of $M$ is

 and we would like to set it to be $b$, which gives $s+2(\binom{s+2}{2}-b)=\sum_ia_i^2$.